 General information

-Four hundred and fifty-two gastric cancer patients who underwent D2 lymphadenectomy that was performed by the same surgical team at the department of gastrointestinal surgery of the First Affiliated Hospital of the Guangxi Medical University from January 2009 to March 2017 were included in this study and screened according to the following criteria: (1) preoperative gastroscopic pathology was gastric carcinoma; (2) underwent upper abdominal multi-slice spiral computed tomography angiography(MSCTA) examination; (3) preoperative comprehensive evaluations indicated D2 lymphadenectomy; (4) the patient was adopted for D2 lymphadenectomy.
+Four hundred and fifty-two gastric cancer patients who underwent D2 lymphadenectomy that was performed by the same surgical team at the Department of Gastrointestinal Surgery of the First Affiliated Hospital of the Guangxi Medical University from January 2009 to March 2017 were included in this study and screened according to the following criteria: (1) preoperative gastroscopic pathology was gastric carcinoma; (2) patient underwent upper abdominal multi-slice spiral computed tomography angiography(MSCTA) examination; (3) preoperative comprehensive evaluations indicated D2 lymphadenectomy; (4) patient was adopted for D2 lymphadenectomy.
 For the patients with vascular variations, we carefully dissected and cleaned the surrounding lymph nodes during the operation; (5) complete clinical and pathological data were recorded; (6) no neoadjuvant therapy was accepted; and (7) excluding other malignant tumors.
 Finally, 421 cases satisfied the conditions mentioned above.
-Three hundred and six cases (72.7%) were men, and the median age was56.1years (19–86 years old).
-After the surgery, all the patients were staged according to the 7th AJCC TNM staging standard: IA stage-49 cases, IB stage-41cases, IIA stage-47cases, IIB stage-62cases, IIIA stage-52cases, IIIB stage-56cases and 114 in stage IIIC.
-This study has been approved by ethical review committee at August 27, 2018 [Approval number: 2018(KY-E-056)].
+Three hundred and six cases (72.7%) were men, and the median age was56.1years (19 years-6 years old).
+After the surgery, all the patients were staged according to the 7th AJCC TNM staging standard: IA stage-49 cases, IB stage-41cases, IIA stage-47cases, IIB stage-62cases, IIIA stage-52cases, IIIB stage-56cases, and 114 in stage IIIC.
+This study was approved by ethical review committee at 27 August 2018 [Approval number: 2018(KY-E-056)].

 Information acquisition of celiac artery

 Inspection equipment (LightspeedVCT) was provided by the American GE company.
-The preparation, scanning parameters, data and image processing of the CT scan were detailed in the literature[7].
-After image reconstruction, two senior radiologists analyzed the reconstructed three-dimensional vascular images and observed whether existed celiac artery variation.
+The preparation, scanning parameters, and data and image processing of the CT scan have been detailed in the literature[7].
+After image reconstruction, two senior radiologists analyzed the reconstructed three-dimensional vascular images and observed whether celiac artery variation was present.

 Surgery

-The 421 gastric cancer patients were performed standard radical gastrectomy by the same experienced surgical team.
+The 421 gastric cancer patients underwent standard radical gastrectomy by the same experienced surgical team.
 Lymph node clearance was carried out according to the requirements of the Japanese Gastric Cancer Association protocol.
 The range of lymph nodes dissection and gastrectomy were performed in accordance with the requirements of the Japanese Gastric Cancer Association guidelines[8].
 The lymph nodes in each group were selected by the senior resident who participated in the operation, in accordance with the regulations of the Japanese gastric cancer protocol at the end of the operation.
-After the operation, second time of sorting was carried out with the touch method, and the lymph nodes extracted in the operation were sent to the pathological examination.
+After the operation, additional sorting was carried out with the touch method, and the lymph nodes extracted in the operation were sent for pathological examination.

 Follow up

-The standard follow-up protocol for patients with gastric cancer was every three months for at least two years, every six months for the next three years, and after five years every 12 mo for life.The follow-up items included physical examination, tumor markers, computed tomographic scan and gastroscopy.
-Follow-up deadline was to May 31, 2018, and the survival time was calculated from operation time to death or follow-up deadline.
-Sixteen cases were lost in the midway, and the loss rate was 3.8%.
-The patients were followed up for 12-112.0 mo and the median follow-up period was 42.6 mo.
+The standard follow-up protocol for patients with gastric cancer was every 3mo for at least 2years, every 6mo for the next 3years, and every 12 moafter five years for life.The follow-up items included physical examination, tumor markers, computed tomographic scan, and gastroscopy.
+Follow-up deadline was to 31 May 2018, and the survival time was calculated from operation time to death or follow-up deadline.
+Sixteen cases were lost midway during follow-up, and the loss rate was 3.8%.
+The patients were followed up for 12.0-112.0 mo, and the median follow-up period was 42.6 mo.

 Statistical analysis

-SPSS 16 statistical software was used to analyze the data.
+SPSS 16 statistical software (Chicago, IL, United States) was used to analyze the data.
 The count data was compared by2 test.
-Two independent samples t test or one-way ANOVA were used to analyze normal distribution data.
-Survival analysis was performed by Kaplan -Meier method and survival rate was compared by Log - rank.
+Two independent samples t test or one-way analysis of variance were used to analyze normal distribution data.
+Survival analysis was performed by Kaplan-Meier method, and survival rate was compared by Log-rank.
 Univariate and multivariate Cox regression analysis was used to analyze the survival of gastric cancer.
-The difference was statistically significant inP <0.05.
+The difference was statistically significant ifP <0.05.

 RESULTS